fitzypop/my-fresh-blog/content/posts/first-entry.md

 ## Welcome to my first blog site

 Sup.
 I'm Fitzypop, and I've never written an actual blog site before.
-Okay, I technically didn't build it, and used a Template off github, but everything after that initial template is all my work.
+Okay, I didn't write the structure of this blog myself, and used a Template off github, but everything after that initial template is all my work.

 If this was a serious blog, I would have gone with a mkdocs.
 Or maybe hugo, or some other template / markdown based system.